tonymade8/agoric-sdk/packages/marshal/docs/marshal-vs-store-level.md

   * An *error* carrying diagnostic information.
   * A *promise*, providing the eventual distributed access that JavaScript's promises were designed to provide.
   * A *metaTagged*, like the copyTagged, is the extension point used by the Store level to implement *patternNodes*.
-The distinction is that a metaTagged is necessarily *not* a structure or a key, and so can be applied to structures and keys without ambiguity or confusion.
+The distinction is that a metaTagged is necessarily *not* a structure or a key.
+Thus, a patternNode, encoded into a metaTagged, can be applied to a structure or key specimen, knowing that the specimen cannot itself contain a patternNode.
+This avoid a tricky source of ambiguity and confusion.

 **`sameStructure(s: Structure, t: Structure) => boolean`**<br>
  implements the most precise equivalence class meaningful at the Marshal layer.
 However, it is narrow, admitting only structures.